docker/docs/content/guides/use-case/wiremock.md

   ![Diagram showing the architecture of WireMock in development ](./images/wiremock-arch.webp)

-  - The API Request is sent from the Node.js backend to the External AccuWeather API, which then returns the API Response.
+  - In development, the Node.js backend sends a request to WireMock instead of the actual AccuWeather API.
-  - Alternatively, when using WireMock, a Mocked API Request is sent to the WireMock server, and a Mocked API Response is returned.
+  - In production, it connects directly to the live AccuWeather API for real data.

-## Set up a non-containerized Node app to route requests to a containerized WireMock
+## Use mock data in local development

-Let’s set up a non-containerized Node app to route requests to the WireMock container instead of the external AccuWeather API.
+Let’s set up a Node app to send requests to the WireMock container instead of the actual AccuWeather API.

 ### Prerequisite

 - Install [Node and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
-- Ensure that WireMock container is up and running. (created in the previous step).
+- Ensure that WireMock container is up and running. (as setup earlier).

 Follow the steps to setup a non-containerized Node application: